ProjectArmy/Hatchbuck-for-WordPress/readme.txt

 Plugin includes a video tutorials.
 Visit "Help" tab to watch them.
 You can find all video on our [Youtube channel](https://www.youtube.com/channel/UCMtWvpEKuxpy-c5mHTLSF4g).

 == Frequently Asked Questions ==
+= Where do I find Gutenberg block? =

+If you want to use Gutenberg block, you'll need to activate this addon under Hatchbuck > Addons.
+Remember, you need WordPress version 5.0 and up to use Gutenberg block.

 = How do I embed form shortcode into my template file? =

 Please use `do_shortcode()` function.
 For example: `<?php echo do_shortcode('[hatchbuck form="HTML-form"]'); ?>`